 A password manager is a desktop app (Windows, Mac, and Linux) and a Browser extension (Chrome, Safari, Firefox, Internet Explorer) that allows users to generate, save and manage their logins and passwords for website and app logins.

 The main benefits of using a password manager are security and convenience.
 It makes it easy to create and use long, random, complex passwords, and to use the saved secure passwords to automatically login into websites and apps online.

 LastPass is considered one of the best password managers out there, however, there are good alternatives like DashLane, 1Password, Sticky Password, and NordPass that offer more/better features and cheaper pricing.

 Is DashLane better than LastPass?

 Both are great password managers.
-Dashlane paid version comes with more and better features, although it costs a bit more, it starts from $4.99/month.
-LastPass offers a more generous free version, and its paid version is cheaper, starts from $3/month, but comes with fewer features.
+Dashlane paid version comes with more and better features, and although it costs a bit more, it starts from $4.99/month.
+LastPass offers a more generous free version, and its paid version is cheaper, starting from $3/month, but comes with fewer features.

 Although LastPass is great and offers hundreds of security features, it is not the best for everyone.